ONElua/VitaBubbles/README.md

 4. For the preview, you can upload an image named ID.jpg (together with the ZIP file), using icon0.png (convert to .jpg) for this is highly recomended.
 - ID.jpg			128x128<br>
+**NOTE:** The name of the folder inside your ZIP and the ZIP file must match the ID of your upload and name of the preview image

 # DISCLAIMER #
 Onelua Team should not be held responsible for the images shared un this repo, since the rights for each image belongs to the owner/creator.<br>